lnnrtwttkhn/ddlitlab-proposal/README.md

 ## Build

-Build the Jupyter Book locally using `jupyter-book build docs/` or `make build`.
+Build the HTML version of Jupyter Book locally using `jupyter-book build --all docs/` or `make html`.

 ## Requirements